Chris-70/WiFiBinaryClock/README.md

 ### Background

 The software was based on the [example/11-BinaryClockRTCInterruptAlarmButtons](https://github.com/marcinsaj/Binary-Clock-Shield-for-Arduino/tree/master/example/11-BinaryClockRTCInterruptAlarmButtons) on the GitHub [marcinsaj/Binary-Clock-Shield-for-Arduino](https://github.com/marcinsaj/Binary-Clock-Shield-for-Arduino).
 I kept the core methods and created the `BinaryClock` class to handle all the base operations of the Binary Clock Shield.
 The class would perform everything related to the Binary Clock Shield, such as setting the time, alarms, and handling the button presses.
 The class also handles the display of the time and alarms on the NeoPixel LED strip.

+The `BinaryClock` class was designed to be used as a library so it could be part of another project.
+The class uses callback functions to notify the main program when the time is updated or when an alarm goes off.
+This allows the main program to handle these events as needed.
+The main program could be altered for the different board capabilities, or lack of capabilities.
+The Arduino UNO R3 and R4 Minima boards don't have WiFi so they are limited to setting the time and alarms using the buttons on the shield.
+The ESP32 based boards have WiFi so they can connect to an NTP server to get the time and adjust for daylight savings time automatically.
+The ESP32 based boards can also be used to change the LED colors and upload new alarm melodies.
+The WiFi capabilities are not part of the `BinaryClock` class, they are handled in their own library class, `BinaryClockWiFi`.

 ![ESP32 Binary Clock](./assets/BinaryClock_ESP32.png)

+### Features

 The `BinaryClock` class extended the basic capabilities of the original code by:

 1. Adding support for many different UNO boards and allowing for users to define their own board: